Bodega Marine Reserve

 Bodega Marine Reserve is a 362 acre nature reserve and marine reserve on the coast of northern California, located in the vicinity of the Bodega Marine Laboratory on Bodega Head.
 It is a unit of the University of California Natural Reserve System, administered by the University of California, Davis.

+Along California's north central coast, BMR is the only marine area protected for research and education.

 Features

 The reserve is adjacent to Bodega Bay and the open Pacific Ocean, on a peninsula in rural western Sonoma County.

 Natural hazards of the area include high cliffs, sleeper waves, white sharks, poison oak, Lyme disease, hantavirus, skunks, and mountain lions.